Value-form: Aristotle and Samuel Bailey

+At first sight, Aristotle's monetary theory of value seems eminently plausible.
+However, it leaves a puzzle: if the value of goods is the money they will exchange for, and if the value of money is the goods it will exchange for, what then is the original source or substance of value?
+Either value must originate from the exchange process itself (it exists, simply because there is exchange and trade), or, the source of the value of both money and goods is something else that they have in common.
+The first answer entails that value is created by supply and demand in the marketplace, where buyers and sellers place values on commodities.
+The second answer could be a standard of value external to the market, or perhaps that value exists because the values of money and goods are both creations of social labour (i.e. value is the expression of socially necessary labour-time, via exchange-value).
+For Marx, this puzzle can be resolved rationally only if "value" and "exchange-value" are clearly distinguished as different things, so that value is the regulator of exchange-value.

-In so doing, Marx was also influenced by, and responding to, the "classical" political economy discourse about the economic laws governing commodity values and money, in Europe beginning (in Marx's view) with William Petty's Quantulumcunque Concerning Money (1682), reaching a high point in Adam Smith's An Inquiry into the Nature and Causes of the Wealth of Nations (1776) and culminating with David Ricardo's Principles of Political Economy and Taxation (1817).
+Marx was also influenced by, and responding to, the "classical" political economy discourse about the economic laws governing commodity values and money, in Europe beginning (in Marx's view) with William Petty's Quantulumcunque Concerning Money (1682), reaching a high point in Adam Smith's An Inquiry into the Nature and Causes of the Wealth of Nations (1776) and culminating with David Ricardo's Principles of Political Economy and Taxation (1817).
+For most of the classical political economists, the stability and structure of relative prices for goods was explained by the relative quantities of labour that it normally took to supply the goods: as a general rule, the higher the labour costs, the higher the prices, and the lower the labour costs, the lower the prices (the exceptions would be unusual scarcity driving up prices, and market gluts lowering prices).

 In particular, Marx's ideas about the forms of value were influenced by Samuel Bailey's criticism of Ricardo's theory of value.
 In Capital, Volume I, Marx stated that Bailey was one of the few political economists who had concerned themselves with the analysis of the form of value.
-Yet, Marx said, none of the political economists had understood its meaning, because they confused "the form of value" with "value itself", and because they only paid attention to the quantitative side of the phenomenon, not to the qualitative side.
+Yet, Marx said, none of the political economists (including Bailey) had understood its meaning, because they confused "the form of value" with "value itself", and because they only paid attention to the quantitative side of the phenomenon, not to the qualitative side.
 In Capital, Volume II, Marx criticizes Bailey again for "his general misunderstanding, according to which exchange-value equals value, the form of value is value itself", leading to the mistaken belief that "commodity values cease to be comparable once they no longer actively function as exchange-values, and cannot actually be exchanged for one another".